-Store cauliflower and romanesco in the same manner that you store broccoli.
-Keep it unwashed in a plastic bag in the crisper drawer of your refrigerator.
-Cauliflower and romanesco should remain fresh for 1 week and will still be usable for up to 2 weeks.
+Store cauliflower and romanesco unwashed in a plastic bag in the crisper drawer of your refrigerator.
+Cauliflower and romanesco should remain fresh for 1 week, while still being usable for up to 2 weeks.
 As with most vegetables, however, the longer the cauliflower and romanesco are stored, the greater the depletion of nutritional value.
-Overall, all three should be eaten as soon as possible as they begin to produce strong odors and have an increasingly bitter taste the longer they are stored.
+Overall, all three should be eaten as soon as possible, as they will begin to produce strong odors and have an increasingly bitter taste the longer they are stored.

-When preparing broccoli, romanesco, or cauliflower similar steps can be taken.
-Dunk the entire head repeatedly into a sink or bowl filled with cold, salted water to remove any hidden pests.
-Some people say not to let the head sit in the water as you can lose some water-soluble nutrients in the process, though some recipes require this soaking method.
-Remove and blemished areas using a small knife.
-Remove the leaves from the cauliflower or romanesco — they are edible but typical not eaten.
+Preparation – Dunk the entire head repeatedly into a sink or bowl filled with cold, salted water to remove any hidden pests.
+Remove any blemished areas using a small knife.
+Remove the leaves from the cauliflower or romanesco — they are edible, but not typically eaten.
 Snap or cut the florets off of the large center stalk and then cut the larger florets into halves or quarters so they are similar in size.
-The stalk of broccoli is often used as well, but typically requires peeling off of the fibrous outer layer.

-Raw: cut into florets and serve broccoli, cauliflower, or romanesco with hummus or other dips, toss with pasta, sprinkle on pizza, or add to egg dishes, stir-fries, or salads.
+Raw – cut into florets and serve cauliflower, or romanesco with hummus or other dips, toss with pasta, sprinkle on pizza, or add to egg dishes, stir-fries, or salads.

-Steaming: place florets in the steamer basket of a saucepan or pot with about an inch of boiling water in the bottom.
+Steam – place florets in the steamer basket of a saucepan or pot with about an inch of boiling water in the bottom.
 Cover the pot and cook on your stove over high heat for 5-10 minutes.
-If you’re steaming an entire head of cauliflower maker sure the stem is towards the bottom of the pot and steam for up to 15 minutes, or until barely tender.
-All three can be easily overcooked and tend to release a strong odor when they are, so be careful not to overcook any of them.
-You don’t want mushy florets.
+If steaming an entire head of cauliflower, make sure the stem is towards the bottom of the pot and steam for up to 15 minutes, or until barely tender.
+It can be easily overcooked (which you don’t want to do) as it will release a strong odor and be too mushy.

-Microwaving: spread out 2 cups of florets in a 1-quart baking dish, add 1-2 tablespoons lightly salted water, and cover.
+Microwave – spread 2 cups of florets in a 1-quart baking dish, add 1-2 tablespoons lightly salted water, and cover.
 For cauliflower, cook on high for 3-5 minutes, stirring after 2 minutes, and then let stand, covered, for 2 minutes.
-For broccoli, cook on high for 5 minutes, stirring after 3 minutes, and then let stand, covered, for 2 minutes.

-Roasting: cut into florets and toss with olive oil, salt, and pepper.
-Spread the florets out on a rimmed baking sheet and roast at 450°F for 15-20 minutes until lightly browned and tender.
+Roast – cut into florets and toss with olive oil, salt and pepper.
+Spread the florets out on a rimmed baking sheet, and roast at 450°F for 15-20 minutes until lightly browned and tender.

-Pureeing: after cooking cauliflower, place it in a blender or food processor and blend up with stock or butter and cream.
-Use the puree for a creamy soup base or use cauliflower puree as a soup thickener.
+Puree – after cooking cauliflower, place it in a blender or food processor and blend up with stock or butter and cream.
+Use the puree for a creamy soup base, or use cauliflower puree as a soup thickener.
 The puree can be frozen for later use.